STUDENTS & SUSTAINABILITY NEWS FORUM:

 -water, Castile soap, baking soda

-*store cleaning mixtures in a reusable glass spray bottle and use with a cotton cloth to clean...
+*store cleaning mixtures in a reusable glass spray bottle and use with a cotton cloth or microfiber cloth made from recycled plastic to clean

 GOOD NEWS TIP 10: In such critical times of needing to maintain a sanitary yet wasteful way of life, I have been able to step up my Earth-friendly options in other areas.
 As I am unable to reuse egg crates and berry boxes at the farmer's markets, I can still reuse my own grocery bags as long as I toss them in the washing machine after each use.
 Latex-gloves are now in use...and in the trash; however, I am wearing a reusable face mask made by one of our court 16 room parents.
 After each use, I spray with alcohol-70%.
 Also, I am now using an Albatross safety razor instead of using plastic disposables.
 They have a great free up-cycling program too!
 Need some pure and perfect water for houseplants and adding water to almost used shampoo/conditioner and soap bottles?
 Look no further.
 I set out a clean bucket while it was raining and collected rain water.
 Bammmmmm, Super-Eco Kidd to the rescue!